WojciechZientara/Workload_Management_Tool/README.md

 * JSP & JSTL
 * JavaScript & jQuery
 * AJAX
+* Google Charts library
 <br><br>
 ## Features
-#### Not authenticated
+#### Not logged in
-* Display the landing page
+* Display the login page
-* Register new account
-* Authenticate (log in)
+* Log in
 #### Authenticated user
-* Fill in and submit the donation formulaire
+* Start and end work
-* Display one's profile
+* Reserve tasks from the list of due today activities not yet reserved by other team members
+* Start working on a particular task, put it on hold, mark as completed
-* See the history of own donations & check their status
+* See the record of one's activities
-* Modify personal data
 * Change password
 #### Authenticated admin
-* CRUD operations on charity organisations
+* Access the real-time team workload dashboard
 * CRUD operations on users
+* CRUD operations on client
-* CRUD operations on administrators
+* CRUD operations on reports